 - Internet (all internet sites)

-- If two different domains map to the same IP address, then blocking one would cause the other, seemingly unrelated domain, to be blocked as well.
+- Default: If two different domains map to the same IP address, then blocking one would cause the other, seemingly unrelated domain to be blocked as well.

 IP Range: You can define a group of IP addresses by specifying an IP range in CIDR notation (e.g. 192.168.100.14/24)

 Remote Port: You can block/allow certain applications using a port or a range of ports.
-For example, block remote port 6881-6889 will block p2p traffic (typical p2p traffic uses these ports).
+For example, blocking remote ports 6881-6889 will block p2p traffic (typical p2p traffic uses these ports).

-Local Network: On Firewalla Gold, You can block traffics between local networks by selecting any local network -> Traffic from/to the local network, then apply the rules to another network or device.
+Local Network: On Firewalla Gold or Purple, you can block traffic between local networks by selecting any local network -> Traffic from/to the local network, then apply the rules to another network or device.

 You can also choose from a set of system-managed target categories.
 The following categories are supported: